Virginia HOT lanes: North of Dulles Corridor

 In March 2022, VDOT and Transurban commenced on a two and a half mile northern extension of the I-495 HOT lanes from VA 267 to just south of the American Legion Memorial Bridge (4-4 to 4-2-2-4 configuration).
-A new flyover is to be constructed to connect eastbound VA 267 with the northbound HOT Lanes, and an exit and entry ramp are to be constructed to enable access from the HOT lanes to the George Washington Memorial Parkway.
-The collector distributor lane on southbound I 495 from the parkway to VA 193 (Georgetown Pike) will be reconstructed, and the underpasses at VA 267 and Scott Run, and the overpasses at Lewinsville Road, Old Dominion Drive, VA 193, and the parkway will be rebuilt as well.
+A new flyover was constructed to connect VA 267 with the northbound HOT Lanes, and an exit and entry ramp were constructed to enable access from the HOT lanes to the George Washington Memorial Parkway.
+The collector distributor lane on southbound I 495 from the parkway to VA 193 (Georgetown Pike) were reconstructed, and the underpasses at VA 267 and Scott Run, and the overpasses at Lewinsville Road, Old Dominion Drive, VA 193, and the parkway were rebuilt as well.
 VA 193 will be widened within the vicinity of its interchange with the Beltway.
-The express lanes are expected to be opened to the public in late 2025, and the project itself is expected to be completed in 2026.
+The express lanes opened to the public on November 23, 2025, and the project itself is expected to be completed in 2026.